yiisoft/form-model/docs/guide/en/form-hydrator.md

 );
 ```

-Detailed information about configuring each of them is available in the documentation to according packages:
+Detailed information about configuring each of them is available in the documentation of according packages:
 [Yii Hydrator](https://github.com/yiisoft/hydrator) and [Yii Validator](https://github.com/yiisoft/validator).

 ### Initialization using dependency injection